GermainZH/test-case-tool/README.md

 Here are some add-ons I use along with this script.

 ### /add-ons/cp.sh/
-a simple script to make an directory containing tct.sh (I use this to keep my cp directory from getting cluttered with test-cases)
+a simple script to make an directory containing tct.sh and other add-ons (I use this to keep my cp directory from getting cluttered with test-cases)

 ### /add-ons/generate.sh/
 script to generate testcases using a brute solution and place them in files to be checked by Tct.